cdmessin/fd_signage/README.md

 This readme contains information on the entire project setup which results in a raspberry pi which upon boot:
 - Connects to the configured wifi network
 - Automatically starts up the service to check for emails
+- When an valid email comes in, displays the incident type and address on the LED Matrix for 3 minutes

 ## Requirements